Stickybit-zz/playground-7srh7lld/statement.md

 An example of a simple problem problem is:
 > *From a given array of natural numbers, return the distance between the two closest numbers.*

 A basic solution consists in: for each number, compare it to all the other numbers.
-This solution takes a long time to process large data sets, its time complexity is O(n²) and it will fail on some test cases.
+This solution takes a long time to process large data sets, its time complexity is O(n²) then it will fail on some test cases.
 A more efficient solution consists in a two steps algorithm:

- 1. sort the array using a built-in function like `Arrays.sort()`
+ 1. sort the array using a built-in function like `Arrays.sort()` which has a time complexity of O(n log n).
  2. iterate through the sorted array and compare each number to the previous one.

 See?
 This is much better!